 In the evening, however, the red lights turn on, and you’ll see workers in around 370 windows along the street.
 The area gets very busy at night, and the bars and cafes are packed.
 It’s a sight like no other.

 While marijuana is illegal in Amsterdam, it has been decriminalized.
-You can find coffeeshops that sell cannabis products all around the city.
-Within those coffeeshops you can buy marijuana and edible marijuana products.
+You can find coffee shops that sell cannabis products all around the city.

 9. Van Gogh Museum

 The Van Gogh Museum is one of the most popular tourist destinations in Amsterdam.
-It is home to the largest collection of works by the Dutch artist Vincent Van Gogh, as well as a number of other impressive paintings and sketches.
-The museum was founded in 1973, and since then it has attracted millions of visitors from all over the world.
+It is home to the largest collection of works by the Dutch artist Vincent Van Gogh, as well as many other impressive paintings and sketches.
+The museum was founded in 1973, and since then, it has attracted millions of visitors from all over the world.